 There is a serious problem of governance in the EPO.
-The opacity of its decision-making processes and the lack of accountability is anachronistic in Europe and in the 21st century, at a time when states require from their institutions and from each other financial transparency and accountability.
+The opacity of its decision-making processes and the lack of accountability, which the EPO justifies on the basis of "its immunity", is anachronistic in Europe and in the 21st century, at a time when states require from their institutions and from each other financial transparency and accountability.
 While the EPO may still be a competitive employer (in terms of remuneration benefits), its internal human resources policies (in terms of interpersonal relationships) are antiquated and brutal.

-Generally speaking, European society will not tolerate that some of its citizens are deprived of their fundamental rights only because they are employed by an intergovernmental organisation, or because they are well paid.
-This is true in particular when the member states of said organisation are, in their overwhelming majority, also members states of the European Union.
-Yet this is exactly what has happened.
+Generally speaking, European society should not tolerate that some of its citizens are deprived of their fundamental rights only because they are employed by an intergovernmental organisation, or because they are well paid.
+This is true in particular when the member states of said organisation are, in their overwhelming majority, also member states of the European Union.
+Yet this is exactly what is now happening at the EPO.